 Understand the simulation workflow and key results

 In camera systems, CMOS (complementary metal oxide semiconductor) imager is an electronic component where incident absorbed photons generate a photocurrent that can be digitally processed.
-In this example, we used Ansys complete optical solution and imported the optical system information from Zemax OpticStudio and CMOS imager from Lumerical into Speos to do a full camera system analysis in a 3D scene and simulate the electronic map generated by the imager.
+In this example, we used Ansys complete optical solution and imported the optical system information from Zemax OpticStudio and CMOS imager from Lumerical into Speos to do a full camera system analysis in a 3D scene and simulate the electronic map, and final image generated by the imager.
 This interoperability workflow takes into consideration the interplay between the macroscopic camera lens and the microstructure of the CMOS image sensor when simulating the entire optical system.
-With the Speos capabilities of handling realistic illumination and photometric/radiometric physics-based rendering, users can easily optimize the components and construct an accurate view of the final electronic map as recorded by the image sensor to design application-based cameras.
+With the Speos capabilities of handling realistic illumination and photometric/radiometric physics-based rendering, users can easily optimize the components and construct an accurate view of the final electronic map and final image as recorded by the image sensor to design application-based cameras.

 There are four main tools needed for this virtual solution :